 - How can the military recruit, educate, train, and retain the information warriors it needs to prevail in the information environment?

-- Are there any recent case studies (that went well or poorly) that can provide lessons to guide strategy, operations, tactics, or acquisition over the next 3 to 5 years?
+- Are there any recent case studies (that went well or poorly) that can provide lessons to guide strategy, operations, tactics, or acquisition over the next three to five years?

-- How will electronic warfare and emissions control play a role in the future of naval warfare?
+- What role will electronic warfare and emissions control play in the future of naval warfare?

 - Open to all contributors -- active-duty military, reservists, veterans, and civilians.

 - Essays must be no more than 2,500 words, excluding end notes and sources.
 Include word count on title page of the essay.

 - Essays are judged in the blind.
 Do not include author name(s) on title page or within the essay.

 - Submit essay as a Word document at www.usni.org/iwessay no later than 30 November 2023.

 - Essay must be original and not previously published (online or in print) or being considered for publication elsewhere.